naazeri/TCPmessenger/README.md

-# RegisterationForm
+# TCPmessenger
-A simple registeration form that uses XML as deligate of Qml and C++
+A simple messenger that provides real time one by one messaging